MeteoSwiss/realtime_pollen_calibration/README.md

 `POV_infile`: This GRIB2 file must include the fields specified above.
 It is used as template for `POV_outfile` `POV_outfile`: Same as `POV_infile` but with adapted values.
 `T2M_file`: This GRIB2 file must include T_2M (only used if the module `update_phenology` is called).
-`const_file`: This GRIB2 file must contain CLON and CLAT of the unstructured grid used in `POV_infile` and `T_2M` `station_obs_file`: Observed pollen concentrations of the last 120 hours (missing values allowed) in ATAB format.
+`const_file`: This GRIB2 file must contain CLON and CLAT of the unstructured grid used in `POV_infile` and `T_2M`.
+`station_obs_file`: Observed pollen concentrations of the last 120 hours (missing values allowed) in ATAB format.
 `station_mod_file`: Modelled pollen concentrations of the last 120 hours (missing values allowed) in ATAB format.
 Same stations as in `station_obs_file` (only used if the module `update_strength` is called).
-`hour_incr`: Increment of the timestamp of the outfile relative to the infile in hours (defaults to 1; negative values also supported)
+`hour_incr`: Increment of the timestamp of the outfile relative to the infile in hours (defaults to 1; negative values also supported).

 ### How to run the package

-Run
 The two modules are called this way:
 ```bash
 cd <root directory of the installed package>
 conda activate <package_env_name>